department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-platform/research/CGM-vet-discovery-plan-jan-2022.md

 Background
 ----------

-Briefly describe the background of your product.
-Consider:

 The Digital Health Platform team's mission is to evaluate emerging digital health technologies that clinicians and other stakeholders wish to assess.
-Continuous glucose monitors (CGMs) is one of these technologies we are looking to learn more about the use of.
+Continuous glucose monitors (CGMs) are one of these technologies we are looking to learn more about the use of.

 ### OCTO Objectives

 Which [OCTO objectives](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/strategy#readme) does this research support?
-Work with your VA lead and product manager as needed.

 Not directly related to OCTO goals associated with [VA.gov](http://va.gov/), but aligns to these two North Star objectives: